Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere

-In this paper, we study the simplest non-trivial case where the underlying Riemann surface is a 4-punctured sphere and restrict to Fuchsian systems, i.e., logarithmic connections on the trivial holomorphic (rank 2) bundle.
-Moreover, we assume that the parabolic Higgs bundles are strongly stable with the same parabolic weights $\pm t$ with $t\in(0,\tfrac{1}{4})$ at all singular points.
-For $t>0$, we therefore miss out a complex line worth of logarithmic connections defined on the holomorphic bundle $\mathcal O(-1)\oplus\mathcal O(1)$ in the de Rham moduli space as well as the line of strongly parabolic Higgs fields on $\mathcal O(-1)\oplus\mathcal O(1)$ in the Higgs bundles moduli space.
-In the $t\to0$ limit both lines coincides and we obtain a global diffeomorphism of the (rescaled) moduli spaces.
-For $t \sim 0$ we give a complex analytic proof of the non-abelian Hodge correspondence by constructing the harmonic map into $\H^3$ using an implicit theorem argument.
-Moreover, we study the hyper-K\"ahler structure of the corresponding moduli space of tame solutions to the self-duality equations $\mathcal M(t)$ via twistor theory.
-It would be interesting to compare our work with the results of \cite{FMSW} where the moduli space is studied for fixed weights and large Higgs fields in the regular locus.\\
+In this paper, we study the simplest non-trivial case, where the underlying Riemann surface is a 4-punctured sphere and restrict to Fuchsian systems, i.e., logarithmic connections on the trivial holomorphic (rank 2) bundle.
+On the Higgs side, we assume that the parabolic Higgs bundles are strongly parabolic with the same parabolic weights $\pm t$ with $t\in(0,\tfrac{1}{4})$ at each of the four singular points.
+The moduli space of self-duality equations is then denoted by $\mathcal M_t.$ For $t\rightarrow0$ the space of polystable parabolic Higgs pairs bounded by $tC$ (for some fixed $C>0$) degenerates to the point given by the trivial parabolic Higgs pair.
+When rescaling by $t$ its blow-up limit $\tfrac{1}{t}\mathcal M_t$ at $t=0$ is given by the moduli space of parabolic Higgs fields $\Phi$ on the trivial holomorphic bundle.
+Using an implicit theorem argument we construct for $t \sim 0$ twistor lines in the (parabolic) Deligne-Hitchin moduli space near this singular limit using complex analytic methods, i.e., we construct solutions for which the Higgs field $\Psi \sim t\Phi$ is small enough.
+The length of $\Phi$ is measured using its $L^2$-norm, or equivalently by the energy $\mathcal E(\nabla, \Phi)$ of the equivariant harmonic map corresponding to the Higgs pair.